 Every year in August car enthusiasts from all over the world pilgrimage to the Concours d’Elegance in Pebble Beach, California.
 Where they will get to see the newest cars and innovations side by side with old classics and historic cars..

 40 years ago BMW founded BMW of North America, the first official sales company outside of Europe.
 In the same year BMW Motorsport made its debut in motor racing in the US – IMSA series – with a specially made BMW 3.0 CSL.
 Just a few weeks later BMW recorded its first historic triumph at the 12 Hours of Sebring.
 Followed by numerous other victories, including one at Laguna Seca, just 15 miles from Pebble Beach.
-It all came down how well machine and man could work together.
+It all came down how well machines and men could work together.

 BMW 3.0 CSL Hommage R.

-With the new BMW 3.0 CSL Hommage R, BMW shows us new ways how man and machine can work together.
+With the new BMW 3.0 CSL Hommage R, BMW shows us new ways of how man and machine can work together.
 The design of the interior started with the racing suit and helmet.
 The helmet is now an additional display and projects important driving parameters (speed, gear,…) directly in the field of view of the driver.
-This helps to keep focused on the track without taking your eyes of the road.
+This helps to keep focused on the track without taking your eyes off the road.
 The suit is a classical design by Puma.
 The wooden instrument panel displays additional information.
-In the picture it shows the race track of Laguna Seca with its braking points.
+In the picture, it shows the race track of Laguna Seca with its braking points.
 In the middle of the panel is the central eBoost charging display.
 The car is made mostly out of lightweights carbon fiber and every part has its specific function and is necessary.

-Also the cars lighting is at the latest state of technology with laser lights at the front end and LED’s at the rear.
-There are no more side mirrors, instead you find a camera on each side.
+Also, the car’s lighting is at the latest state of technology with laser lights at the front end and LED’s at the rear.
+There are no more side mirrors, instead, you find a camera on each side.
 The feed of the camera is displayed in a small display above the steering wheel.
 This monitor also displays additional information like lap times, overall race time and the car’s current track position if needed.

 BMW Concept M4 GTS

 A year after the launch of the BMW M4 Coupe, BMW M GmbH is presenting the BMW Concept M4 GTS an initial preview of a high-performance model to be sold in the US.
 Built to be the ultimate driving machine on the road and race track.
 The car is equipped with the same water injection system as the BMW M4 MotoGP Safety Car.
 This innovative injection system reduces thermal stress on critical parts and raises output and torque.
 The car will feature OLED rear lights.
-This new light source provides flexibility and allows precision of lighting.
+This new light source provides flexibility and allows the precision of lighting.
 More details on the production version will be revealed at a later date.